AnjaBuckley/vocabimporter/README.md

 The app supports two LLM providers:

-1. **OpenAI (Recommended for cloud deployment)**
+1. **Hugging Face (Recommended)**
-   - Set `OPENAI_API_KEY` environment variable
+   - Set `HUGGINGFACE_API_KEY` environment variable
-   - Uses GPT-3.5-turbo model
+   - Uses Mixtral model
-   - Better suited for cloud deployment
+   - Better suited for both cloud and local deployment
+   - Higher quality vocabulary generation

-2. **Ollama (Local development)**
+2. **Ollama (Fallback option)**
    - Set `OLLAMA_HOST` environment variable
-   - Requires local Ollama installation
-   - Uses llama3.2 model
+   - Uses local Llama2 model
-   - Better for offline development
+   - Good for local development and testing
+   - No API key required
+   - Requires more computational resources

-The app will automatically use OpenAI if an API key is provided, otherwise it will fall back to Ollama.
+The app will automatically use Hugging Face if the API key is available, otherwise it will fall back to using Ollama.

 ## Contributing